tdwg/website/conferences/2026/program/sessions-list-by-type/index.md

 {:id="wks50"}
 ### WKS50 Living Atlases around ALA: From Deployment to Contribution and Future Technical Directions

+{:.alert .alert-warning}
+This workshop will run as a side event before the conference.
+[See more](../side-events/#living-atlases-workshop).

 Session type
 : Workshop (Closed)